What is an Accessible Document?

-To understand document accessibility, we must first consider what makes a document accessible.
 A document is considered accessible when it can be read, perceived and understood by all users — including those with disabilities.
-This webpage introduces the fundamentals of creating accessible documents, highlighting key accessibility features and important considerations.
-See the Accessibility Feature Checklist on this page to learn more.
+This webpage introduces the fundamentals for creating accessible documents, highlighting key accessibility features and some important considerations.
+See the Document Accessibility Checklist on this page to learn more.

 To comply with updated ADA Title II requirements taking effect in April 2026, documents must be made accessible before they are distributed or shared publicly on our websites.